BLUEBL0B/Secret-Sing-Box/Client-Guidelines/Sing-Box-Windows-en.md

 ### Create a shortcut for this .cmd or .bat file

-Then change the settings of the shortcut to run it as admin:
+Then change the settings of the shortcut to run it as admin.

 ![w2](https://github.com/user-attachments/assets/22d79731-f46d-4d1a-868c-36b45a9e4d36)